City Employee Safety - Total Recordable Injury Rate (TRIR) YTD

 Analysis of Performance

-Recordable Accident Frequency (RAF) rate is a federal Occupational Safety and Health Association (OSHA) metric.
+Total Recordable Injury Rate (TRIR) rate is a federal Occupational Safety and Health Association (OSHA) metric.
 It is calculated by the number of recordable injuries per 200,000 hours worked.
 Current-year benchmarks are not available as they are published by the Bureau of Labor Statistics and not usually available until September of the following year.

 Why Is This Important?

-The recordable accident frequency (RAF) rate is important because it is a nationally benchmarkeable measure that allows us to track injury frequency trends over time.
+The Total Recordable Injury Rate (TRIR) is important because it is a nationally benchmarkeable measure that allows us to track injury frequency trends over time.
 It is important for the City to provide a safe workplace for all employees and the only way to achieve that is by driving a culture of proactive safety built on continuous improvement.
 As safety efforts drive down injuries, the costs associated with workers' compensation claims can be driven down as well.
-While the RAF is a lagging indicator, it is valuable as a symptom of the effectiveness of our proactive injury prevention efforts.
+While the TRIR is a lagging indicator, it is valuable as a symptom of the effectiveness of our proactive injury prevention efforts.

 City Organization Impact on Performance